 On 19 September, Altan attended the second hearing of his trial again via video conferencing system from Silivri Prison, where he was held.

-Full text of Altan’s statement to the court can be read here.
+The full text of Altan’s statement to the court can be read here.

 The court again ruled to keep all imprisoned defendants, including Altan, behind bars at the end of the second hearing, citing the gravity of the charges, length of the prison term that the charges carry and the possibility that the defendants might flee.